Marat20/weather-app/README.md

-The Weather App
+# The Weather App

+With this application you can see the weather in any city around the world

-Stacks: HTML, CSS, JS, ReactJS, Redux, Redux-thunk, Webpack
+**Stacks:** HTML, CSS, JS, ReactJS, Redux, Redux-thunk, Webpack